mmaxin/hide-and-seek-game/rules.md

 ### Hiders too strong
 - Reduce Reposition window from 3 minutes to 1 minute.
 Avoid reducing to 0 minutes, to prevent new Seekers from immediately catching nearby Hiders.

-{% endcomment %}

-## Game map & zones
-{: #map }

 The live game map will continue to be updated as zones are added.
 For now, **Entire Zone** is the full playable area outlined in blue below.
 Remember that boundary streets count only on the inside sidewalk.
+{% endcomment %}

+## 7. Live Map
+{: #map }

 > **On game day:** use the live map as the source of truth.
 The image below is a quick reference for the current Entire Zone.